-Wong Po Ling, Pauline ("Ms. Wong"), aged 43, is the Company Secretary of the Group.
+Wong Po Ling, Pauline ("Ms. Wong"), aged 44, was the Company Secretary of the Group and resigned on 18 March 2022.
 She holds a bachelor's degree in Accountancy and a master's degree in Corporate Governance from The Hong Kong Polytechnic University.
 She is an associate member of both The Hong Kong Institute of Chartered Secretaries and The Chartered Governance Institute in the United Kingdom.
 Ms. Wong has experience in financial management, mergers and acquisitions and corporate governance matters.

-Li Ngan Mei, May ("Ms. Li"), aged 60, is the Administration Manager of the construction business.
-Ms. Li joined the Group in December 1988 and has over 36 years of experience in dealing with personnel and administration matters.
+Li Ngan Mei, May ("Ms. Li"), aged 61, is the Administration Manager of the construction business.
+Ms. Li joined the Group in December 1988 and has over 37 years of experience in dealing with personnel and administration matters.
 She is in charge of the construction business's administrative and human resources matters including the overseeing of the administrative department, which is responsible for maintenance and renewal of our licences, permits and qualifications.

-The Directors herein present their report and the audited financial statements of the Group for the year ended 31 March 2021.
+The Directors hereby present their report and the audited financial statements of the Group for the year ended 31 March 2022.